BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 It can sometimes be daunting to figure out the right order for the arguments to a bitcoin-cli command.
 Fortunately, you can use _named arguments_ as an alternative.

 > **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.14.0.
 If you used our setup scripts, that's what you should have, but double-check your version if you have any problems.
+There is also a bug in the `createrawtransaction` command's use of named arguments that will presumably be fixed in 0.14.1.

 ## Create a Named Argument Alias